Skip to main content

 • Append: appends the new data to the destination.
 Use write_disposition='append'.

-• Merge: Merges new data to the destination using merge_key and/or deduplicates/upserts new data using primary_key.
+• Merge: Merges new data into the destination using merge_key and/or deduplicates/upserts new data using primary_key.
 Use write_disposition='merge'.

 Two simple questions determine the write disposition you use